pkissling/clock-weather-card/README.md

        type: module
    ```

-4. Write [configuration](#configuration) for the card in your `ui-lovelace.yaml`
+4. Add [configuration](#configuration) for the card in your `ui-lovelace.yaml`.

 ### Installation and tracking with `hacs`

 1. Make sure the [HACS](https://github.com/custom-components/hacs) component is installed and working.
-2. Search for `clock-weather-card` and add it through HACS
+2. Search for `clock-weather-card` in HACS and install it.
-3. Add the configuration to your `ui-lovelace.yaml`
+3. Add the configuration to your `ui-lovelace.yaml`.

    ```yaml
    resources: